dmurvihill/motion-sdk/docs/markdown/motion-sdk.motion.unsafe_fetch.md

 This function makes a call to the Motion API.
 The request and return values are the same as the platform [fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)<!-- -->, except some logic is added for authentication and session management.
 If a string is passed as the request URL, the API's base URL will be prepended.

 `unsafe_fetch` does not respect rate limiting or anything else about the client's state.
-It can be called and will happily make requests to the Motion API even if the limit is already exceeded and even if close() has been called.
-It will \_not\_ update the internal rate limiter.
+It can be called and will happily make requests to the Motion API even if the limit is already exceeded and even if [close](./motion-sdk.motion.close.md) has been called.
+It will \_not\_ update the internal rate limiter, even if Motion reports a rate limit overrun.

-Normally this function should be called only from [Motion.fetch()](./motion-sdk.motion.fetch.md) but is exposed to accommodate performance optimizations by advanced users.
+Normally this function should be called only from [Motion.fetch()](./motion-sdk.motion.fetch.md)<!-- -->, but it is exposed to accommodate performance optimizations by advanced users.
 Use at your own peril.